-If the Bank spends an amount in excess of the requirements provided under section 135(5), bank may set off such excess amount against the requirement to spend under section 135(5) for a period of three succeeding financial years subject to the conditions that -

-- i. the excess amount available for set off shall not include the surplus arising out of the CSR activities, surplus being the income generated from the spend on CSR activities such as interest income earned on CSR funds, revenue received from CSR projects, disposals/sale of materials used in CSR projects, other similar income sources. - ii. the Board of the Bank shall pass a resolution to that effect. - iii. the surplus arising out of CSR activities shall be utilised only for CSR purposes.
+If the Bank spends an amount in excess of the requirements provided under Section 135(5), the Bank may set off such excess amount against the requirement to spend under Section 135(5) for a period of three succeeding financial years, subject to the conditions that - i.
+The excess amount available for set-off does not include the surplus arising out of the CSR activities, surplus being the income generated from the spend on CSR activities such as interest income earned on CSR funds, revenue received from CSR projects, disposals/sale of materials used in CSR projects, and other similar income sources.

+ii.
+The Board of the Bank passes a resolution to that effect.

+iii.
+The surplus arising out of CSR activities is utilized only for CSR purposes.